 The secret is in the molecular structure of the ink, which Shin describes as a transparent sphere of biomaterial that is filled with smaller dye molecules.
 The bonds of these ink molecules naturally decay over time, but can also be broken up more rapidly using a device they have developed as a part of the process.
 They are currently seeking investors, and expect to have their temporary tattoo ink to market by 2018.

 New Deal Design is a tech firm that spearheaded much of the wearable fitness tech we see today, such as FitBit.
 Their current innovation, Project Underskin, is to create a smart digital biotech tattoo that acts as an credentials implant for opening doors in secure locations or accessing user profiles and secure files on a computer or network.
 These tattoos would also have biosensor functions for personal health monitoring similar to current wearables, and would even allow contact transfer of information by touching specialized sensor interfaces.
-This technology is still in the very early stages of technology, but their current president states that once the flexibility issue has been resolved, products that integrate these technologies for sub-dermal implants and tattoos could be available as soon as the next ten years.
+This technology is still in the very early stages of development, but their president states that once the flexibility issue has been resolved, products that integrate these technologies for sub-dermal implants and tattoos could be available as soon as the next ten years.

 This fascinating technology was designed by California-based artist Nate Siggard, who worked with a team of experts in various fields to create his unique and personalized augmented reality tattoos.
 Using an app called SkinMotion, users upload a recorded audio message in a clip to an online server.
 They then have their personalized soundwave tattooed on their skin by a certified Skin Motion artist.
 The resulting tattoo can be scanned with the app and the audio clip replayed.
 Other Skin Motion users can scan your tattoos and hear your audio clips, making your tattoos a visual and auditory statement.
 Popular choices for a Soundwave Tattoo include recordings of a loved ones voice or a favorite song.

-Overall, tattoos and their overall perception have changed drastically in the past three decades, and the taboos surrounding their application and use are changing even further thanks to cutting edge research by innovators around the world in every area of the sciences.
+Overall, tattoos and their overall perception have changed drastically in the past several decades, and the taboos surrounding their application and use are changing even further thanks to cutting edge research by innovators around the world in every area of the sciences.
 While some may be concerned about the moral and personal privacy implications of wearing one’s actual identity in their skin for anyone with the right devices to read or compromise, the fact remains that scientists are embracing this unique form of cultural art and adapting it to become a part of our future.